Talk to yourself like you would to someone you love

 Obviously nothing of the sort happened and I was left with a long sad list of things that needed to be fixed.
 Still.
 I didn’t like the bump on my nose so that needed to go.
 I wanted to have longer and thicker hair.
 My eyelashes were too flimsy (almost invisible) so I wished for fuller ones.
 The sexy Bollywood kind.
 My teeth needed to be whiter and more straight.
 At least the bottom row.
 What else?

 Oh yes, I wanted flawless skin, on both my face and the rest of my body.
 Nothing ashy, hairy or strawberry like.
 Just smooth, silky and poreless baby skin.
 Stronger nails.
-Bigger boobs and even bigger butt.
+Bigger boobs and even a bigger butt.
 I wanted to ‘Neo’ my way to intelligence and requested knowledge of several languages, fields of studies (history, anthropology and martial arts amongst others) and the complete brain of Albert Einstein.
 And before I forget, I wanted to sing like Christina Aguilera.

 That’s about it.

 I’m not embarrassed.
 Really I’m not.
 It’s quite liberating to say these things and not feel the slightest bit of awkwardness.
-I simply don’t care about my sad list of things that need(ed) to be fixed anymore.
+I simply don’t care about my long sad list of things that need(ed) to be fixed anymore.
 I have much more important things to do.
 Like loving myself.
 Like cherishing the stuff I have been given throughout my life.
 Like counting my blessings and knowing that I am most likely one of the lucky few in the world that are able to say the things I say without being jailed, smacked over the head for it, or worse.

 I am grateful.
 In a big way.
 And this, my beautiful reader, is what changed things for me.
 Gratitude.